flenniken/collections/docs/collection-maker.md

 The maker page includes the following elements:

 * __Left Panel__: A 2-column by 8-row table showing the collection images and their order.
+The first image is the index photo.
 * __Right Panel__: A table of 20 available images.
 * __Top Section__: Fields for entering the collection’s title and post date.
 * __Bottom Section__: Fields for entering descriptive text for the collection and its images.